antonhalim/pig-latin-bk-002-public/README.md

 - Translates words that start with vowels correctly
   - "egg" → "eggay"

+### To Solve This

+This lab requires a lot for one method.
+It requires every word of a string to be potentially translated into a string.
+It also needs whole sentences to be changed.
+This method needs a helper that will only handle each individual word.
+The `to_pig_latin` method then only cares about converting a sentence and delegates each word to the method that handles translating each word.

+The methods used,
+- [`include?`](http://www.ruby-doc.org/core-2.1.2/Array.html#method-i-include-3F) which checks whether or not the argument is in the object
+  - works on strings and arrays
+  - `[ "a", "b", "c" ].include?("b")   #=> true`
+- [`split`](http://www.ruby-doc.org/core-2.1.2/String.html#method-i-split) which divides a string into pieces and returns an array of those pieces
+  - without an argument `split` divides a string by every white space
+    - `" now's  the time".split        #=> ["now's", "the", "time"]`
+  - with an argument `split` divides a string based on that argument
+    - `" this time".split("")   #=> [" ", "t", "h", "i", "s", " ", "t", "i", "m", "e"]`
+- [`join`](http://www.ruby-doc.org/core-2.1.2/Array.html#method-i-join) which takes every item in an array and makes a string out of them
+  - without an argument `join` will create a string of every item next to one another
+    - `[ "a", "b", "c" ].join        #=> "abc"`
+  - with an argument `join` will space every item in the string with that argument between them
+    - `[ "a", "b", "c" ].join("-")   #=> "a-b-c"`

 Now that you're prepared
 - Fork and clone this repo